J535D165/pyalex/README.md

 {'is_oa': True, 'oa_status': 'gold', 'oa_url': 'https://doi.org/10.7717/peerj.4375'}
 ```

-The previous works also for Authors, Venues, Institutions and Concepts
+The previous works also for Authors, Venues, Institutions, Concepts and Topics

 ```python
 Authors()["A2887243803"]